gisli61/Rendaur/README.md

 creates a 32-bit 48k wav file from an array of floats read from the standard input.
 The inverse of readwav.py

 ### rendermidi.py
 Batch renders a set of midi files into wav files.
-Calls rendaur.sh for the actual rendering jobs